junh1024/junh1024-Documents/Music/Atmos Music Mixing Notes.md

 I thought that Adding in section dynamics by comparing to Ethan's 2020 mix would be enough, but comparing sections the instruments balance is still off.
 So I need to do bus automation.
 With section bus automation, I did a reduced range of automation compared to Ethan.
 For me, The main thing is the strings-wind balance.
 It doesn't matter if the brass is a bit soft.
 It should sit in the mix, and not be too distracting.
 Since the brass is @back, this adds additional emphasis, so you can deliberately mix it slightly lower.
 Due to reduced range, my string bed is a bit higher than Ethan's during the cello solo sections.
 I prefer this, but mainly cuz I'm used to hearing the whole mix w/o automation.
 Since Ethan knows the most about his work, I sorta expected no need for automation of his Cello solo track.
 This isn't the case and it needs some dynamics work.

 After a few weeks of leaving it, I realized the front may have too much reverb when downmixed to 51/71.
 So I need to change the reverb from 91 to 71.

+I have made changes to percussion to be more playable with heavy handheld crash cymbals...

 ## Pure Luxury
 Again, found on the Cambridge MT site.
 I was expecting another mediocre pop piece, but I liked it.
 At >100 tracks, I thought it must be the production of an accomplished artist.
 I started getting ideas for surround as I listened to the song.
 But when I got the stems, I was slightly disappointed by some of the vox SQ, Since "Vox-stacked-ahhs-all" was all in downmixed stereo.
 The artist didn't have further separation due to being overdubbed on hardware, but I really wanted the idea to work.
 I thought about Melodyne.